 Ilona D. Veresk is a Fashion advertising and art photographer based in Moscow.
-Her personal patience of organization and concepts makes her own fashion stories looks like fairy tale or surreal dream you can believe in.
-Ilona has a support of such strong companies like Broncolor and Wacom, after only three years work on freelance photography.
+Her personal patience of organization and concepts makes her own fashion stories looks like a fairy tale or surreal dream you can believe in.
+Ilona has the support of such strong companies like Broncolor and Wacom, after only three years work on freelance photography.

-How is the fashion in Russia?
+How is fashion in Russia?

 How would you define beauty?

-Beauty is a very subjective term, for me it’s only what I like.
+Beauty is a very subjective term, for me, it’s only what I like.
 For you, of course, it’s something different, which depends on your personal life experience and vision.
 I like nature and natural beauty of human – it’s my lead motive in art.

 Were you educate in photography, or are yourself taught?

 I’m self-taught in photography.
 I finished art lyceum and started my way as digital and photomanipulation artist, but later it became too boring for me.
 Photography brings action and fancy to my life that’s why I love it.